top of page

 The Draft IT Rules, 2025 embody India’s growing resolve to address the ethical and legal challenges of artificial intelligence.
 Yet, regulation in this domain must walk a fine line between control and creativity, between responsibility and restraint.

 While synthetically generated information poses real threats, an overly broad and compliance-heavy regime could end up chilling digital innovation more than curbing misinformation.
+India’s next challenge will be to craft a framework that encourages technological evolution while maintaining public trust without turning intermediaries into unwilling regulators.

 Thanks for submitting!